 WordPress is popular among website owners for a number of reasons.
 It’s a versatile platform, which works well for websites of all sizes and functions.
 Sites of all kinds are hosted on WordPress, from small blogs and business websites to robust e-commerce sites.

-For website owners with a smaller budget and little to no technical savvy, it’s possible to get started with a free WordPress.com website and a basic theme.
+For website owners with a smaller budget and little to no technical savvy, it’s possible to get started with a good, free WordPress hosting provider like WordPress.com, where you’ll get a free website, hosting, and a basic theme.
 Even though a free site doesn’t have the same variety of features as a self-hosted WordPress site, it’s still fairly flexible.
-There are multiple themes to choose from, and even for beginners, the learning curve isn’t too steep.
+There are multiple themes to choose from; even for beginners, the learning curve isn’t too steep.
 This is a big draw for many users.

 The more customizable side of WordPress comes via WordPress.org.
 It’s possible to build a powerful, multifunctional website with your own domain hosting and a custom theme tailored to your needs — and your audience’s.
 There are also more than 59,000 free plugins created by developers to help users power up their sites.